-Dispersant use Dispersant Test ting & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is allowed in Spain, following prior official authorisation from the re- spective representative of the maritime administration according to each case.
-The national contact point for the use of dispersants is the Safety and Marine Pollution Section, of the DG Merchant Marine (DGMM) under the Ministry for Transport and Public Works.
+Dispersant use Dispersant Test ing & Approval Dispersant Dispersant Application kpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is allowed in Spain, following prior official authorisation from the re- spective representative of the maritime administration according to each case.
 For a dispersant to be approved, a biological and toxicological laboratory analysis of the product is being undertaken by a scientific institute dependent on the Ministry for Transport and Public Works.
 Dispersant testing is being performed by the Centro de Estudios y Experimentación de Obras Públicas (CEDEX).
 The Ministry for Transport and Public Works is respon- sible for the approval of dispersants and this approval must be renewed annually.
 In order for a dis- persant to be approved, a biological and toxicological analysis of the product is undertaken by the CEDEX List of approved disper- sants: - BIOVERSAL HC (valid until 30.09.2007) - S-200 (valid until 30.09.2007) - NOKOMIS 3C (valid until 31.1.2008) - AQ-11 (valid until 30.11.2007) Vessel application: DGMM owns a lim- ited number of tug boats equipped with dispersant application capability and also charters tug boats from the private sector if needed.
 Aircraft application: SASEMAR has an agree- ment with OSRL in the UK which offers Spain access to aircraft dispersant ap- plication capability Government-owned: Shipboard dispersant spraying equipment is available to the DGMM A limited amount of dispersant stock is available from the private sector, but no further information is available N/A None